-Targeting a sample of 575 banana growers throughout 52 wards.
-This study employed a cross-sectional survey approach to examine the Influence of Four (4P) in the banana value chain Kilimanjaro.
-A one-day training session and a three-day pilot study were carried out before the main survey to help improve the questionnaire and guarantee that enumerators were adequately ready.
+The sample size of 575 was selected through a purposive sampling from 52 wards.
+This study employed a cross-sectional survey approach to examine the Influence of Four (4P) in the banana value chain.
+A one-day training session and a three-day pilot study were carried out before the survey to help improve the questionnaire and guarantee that enumerators were adequately ready.
 Fifteen trained enumerators using the KOBO tool collected data; their 100% completion rate resulted from the survey's relevance and community awareness.
-With changes made depending on pilot comments, such as concentrating sales data on the high/peak season and removing uneven seedling costs, the questionnaire concentrated on farming techniques, market access, and economic considerations.
-Important obstacles noted include inappropriate storage, post-harvest handling problems, and insufficient infrastructure, all of which help to cause major economic losses.
-Descriptive statistics and chi-square tests were used in data analysis; results were presented in tables to underline important conclusions and recommendations.
+With changes made depending on pilot comments, such as concentrating sales data on the high/peak season and removing uneven seedling costs, the questionnaire focuses on farming techniques, market access, and economic considerations.
+The major obstacles noted include inappropriate storage, post-harvest handling problems, and insufficient infrastructure, all of which influence product losses.

+Descriptive statistics and chi-square tests were used in data analysis; the results were presented in tables to underline important conclusions and recommendations.
 For Kilimanjaro's food security and economy, the banana value chain is vital.
 With an eye on the demographic and household of banana growers, transportation issues, and value chain challenges, this study seeks to analyze the commercial viability of the banana value chain.
-The knowledge acquired from this study should guide policies and other stakeholder to improve the viability and profitability of banana growing in the area.
+The knowledge acquired from this study should guide policies and other stakeholders to improve the viability and profitability of banana growing in the area.